noir-lang/noir/docs/docs/language_concepts/01_functions.md

 pub fn foo() {}
 ```

-You can however restrict the visibility of the function to its own crate, by specifying `pub(crate)`:
+You can also restrict the visibility of the function to only the crate it was defined in, by specifying `pub(crate)`:

 ```rust
 pub(crate) fn foo() {}  //foo can only be called within its crate